taran317/taran-portfolio/posts/ripple.md

 ### Result + Reflection

 The months of dedicated work in a Silicon Valley garage culminated in the successful launch of the features I'd developed for Ripple's iOS app in August 2022.
 Being part of a small team at Ripple meant I had to wear many hats and shoulder various responsibilities, involving myself in every step of the development process.
 From ideation to UI design to backend implementation, I helped bring the app to life.
-And since it was my first time working on a mobile app, I learned a lot of new technologies and gained many skills along the way.
+And since it was my first time working on a mobile app, I learned a lot of new technologies along the way.